Sunday, June 30, 2024

 and December-March in the southern part of the park

-The Great Migration is the movement of millions of animals following where food and water are available, meaning seasonal grasslands for the wildebeest, zebras, and gazelles.
+The Great Migration is the movement of millions of animals following where food is available, meaning seasonal grasslands for the wildebeest (about two million), zebras (about one million), and gazelles.
 With all this prey, the predators come out for a meal as well.
 When the calving grounds in southern Serengeti dry out, the animals follow a western corridor north to Maasai Mara in Kenya.
 The Mara River is the most reliable water source in the north.
 They seek to return to the calving grounds, usually through a more easterly "corridor."
 But there is no set timetable or route.

 We even had a screened porch